$1,477,237Average Value$662Average Price per Sq Ft2Homes For Sale

 Experience unparalleled living at The Bradford, developed by Toll Brothers Apartment Living.
 The unwavering dedication to service and meticulous attention to detail ensure an exceptional residential experience.
 With outstanding residences and boutique service, have the freedom to craft the lifestyle you desire.
 Nestled in Belmont, MA, just moments from local shops and a short commute to downtown

-Make this beautiful, sun drenched apartment your new home !
-Upper level apartment located on the 2nd and 3rd floor of a two family home.
-The unit features a functional layout perfect for relaxing and entertaining with an open concept Living room, Dinning and Family rooms.
-The kitchen leads to an enclosed back porch.
-Two bedrooms and a full bath on the 2nd floor with a third bedroom and second
+Make this beautiful, sun drenched apartment your new home!
+Located on the first floor of a well maintained two family home, this unit features a functional layout perfect for relaxing and entertaining with an open concept living room, dinning and family room.
+The kitchen leads to a back porch.
+Two bedrooms and a full bath with ample closet space.
+The apartment has gas heat and central air.

 Real Estate Advisors GroupColdwell Banker Realty - Belmont